 The Athletic Training program at UWEC allowed me to apply what I learned in the classroom to hands-on situations during my weekly clinical hours.
 My professors weren’t just educators; they were mentors, references, and supporters as well!
 The program has made me a confident healthcare professional for wherever my career takes me.

 The athletic trainer functions as an integral member of the health care team for schools, athletic teams, hospitals, the military, industry and corporate health programs.
 A number of our graduates continue their athletic training studies at the graduate level.

 The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); we received the highest accreditation standard in 2010 and will undergo our next review in 2020.
 All students that graduate from ATEP and meet the criteria established by CAATE will qualify to sit for the Board of Certification (BOC) national certification examination.
 Successful completion of the BOC examination allows the individual to become a Certified Athletic Trainer and eligible for state licensure.
-Our grads have a first time pass rate over 94 percent; whereas the national average is 77 percent.
+While the national average pass rate of this exam is 77%, our grads have an average first time pass rate of 94%, and the pass rate among Spring 2017 graduates was 100%.

 As part of the Athletic Training major, students participate in a wide variety of pre-professional experiences, including student-faculty research collaboration, mentoring and health promotion activities, attendance at professional meetings and workshops, or work at summer sport camps, just to name a few!